Pavlova With Lemon Curd

 - 4 cups fruit of choice (mixed berries, kiwi)

 - Preheat oven to 300º.
-Trace a 7 inch circle on one side of a piece of parchment paper, flip it over and place on a baking sheet.
+Trace a 7-inch circle on one side of a piece of parchment paper, flip it over and place it on a baking sheet.

 - Carefully spread meringue on the inside of the circle on the parchment, with the edges higher than the center.
 Bake till pale golden, about 45 minutes.
 Turn off oven and prop door open slightly.
 Cool for an additional hour in the oven.

 - The meringue can be made up to two days ahead.
 Just wrap well in plastic and freeze.
 Defrost before serving.